awinogrodzki/recontainer/README.md

 ### Features

 * 100% Type-safe
-  > When used with **TypeScript**, recontainer protects you from type errors and allows you to extract the full potential of you editor's code completion features
+  > When used with **TypeScript**, recontainer protects you from type errors and allows you to extract the full potential of your editor's code completion features
 * Light-weight
   > Total module size is 914 bytes gzipped
 * Simple